THANKS TO TV SHOW CREATOR PETER HOSKING

 AND LAITH GRAHAM

-Our loyal and creative editor-camera operator and co-producer Laith took over the reins of Nu Country TV for 18 series for more than 200 episodes and ensured our survival.
+Our loyal and creative editor-camera operator and co-producer Laith took over the production reins of Nu Country TV for 32 of our 51 series and more than 600 episodes that ensured our survival.

 Laith took a short break from filming and editing in November, 2017, after suffering a serious hip injury in his professional career.

 But the dynamic proud father boomeranged for our autumn, winter and spring series.

 Laith took the reins from teenage editor Blaize Warden for Series #19 and #20 and secondary teacher Ashley Hall who edited the previous three series after a long stint by fellow teacher Peter Staubli.

 Singing actor Peter Hosking created Nu Country TV in 2002 after working as a DJ-voiceover maestro on our station.